Ariel Leader

 The Ariel Leader was a British motorcycle produced by Ariel Motorcycles between 1958 and 1965.
 A radical design, the Leader was fully enclosed with an integral windscreen and was the first British motorcycle to have optional flashing indicators.
-Ariel could not compete against Japanese imports and the last Ariel Leader was produced when the company closed in 1965.
+After a few years of success, Ariel could no longer compete against Japanese imports.
+The last Ariel Leader was made when the factory closed in 1965.